Due: Tuesday, January 27 at 5:00 pm

 Your functions should also be robust against client error.
 If given an invalid pin or function, do not blunder on to sadness.
 The function documentation in the gpio.h header file gives specific guidance on the expected handling for improper calls.
 Once you have implemented that handling, add further test cases that confirm it is working as intended on such calls.

-Pins with special function When writing test cases, take note that certain GPIO pins have specialized operation.
+Pins with special function Some GPIO pins have specialized behavior to note.

-The gpio_write and gpio_read functions read and write the current pin state.
-To set a pin's state to high or low, write a 1 or 0 to the corresponding bit in the DAT register for the group.
-To read a pin's state, you read the corresponding bit from the group's DAT register.
+Next up, implement the gpio_write and gpio_read functions.
+To set a pin's state to high or low, write a 1 or 0 to the corresponding bit in group's DAT register.
+To read a pin's state, read the corresponding bit.

-After implementing the functions, you are ready to test.
-The test program test_gpio_timer.c has a sample test in test_gpio_read_write() that calls gpio_write to change the state and confirms that gpio_read returns the update state.
-Consider what additional behaviors need to be confirmed and write test cases for each:
+Be sure to test the functions before moving on.
+In test_gpio_timer.c the function test_gpio_read_write() has a simple test that calls gpio_write to change a pin state and confirms gpio_read returns the updated state.
+Consider what other behaviors need to be confirmed and write additional test cases for each.

 Don't forget that observing the GPIO activity is another way to confirm correctness.
-An implementation of gpio_write and gpio_read that are both broken in same way could theoretically pass a round-trip unit test, but observing a blue LED or registering a button press is the real deal.
+If your implementations of gpio_write and gpio_read are both broken in same way, they could theoretically pass a round-trip unit test, but observing a lit LED or registering a button press is the real deal.

-Having written your now-comprehensive test cases for the gpio module, you have completed your first module for your libmango library – Congratulations! 🏆
+Having confirmed your now-comprehensive set of test cases, you have completed your first module for your libmango library – Congratulations! 🏆

-The gpio module is a key component of the library you are building.
+The gpio module is a key component of libmango.
 Several of the modules you will implement in later assignments will layer on gpio.
 Given your efforts to thoroughly test and vet the module, you will be able to confidently rely on it going forward!

-A volatile unsigned int indicates the value can change due to events not apparent in the code. *pb_data accesses the current pin state through the device register.
+volatile unsigned intindicates the value can change due to events not apparent in the code.*pb_dataaccesses the current pin state through the device register.
 Whether the state is 0 or 1 depends on what is physically connected to the pin, which can change externally.
-If C code repeatedly reads from *pb_data with no intervening write to the location, the optimizer could make the assumption that the value will not change and cache the value of the first read and re-use it later.
-If type is qualified as volatile, the compiler cannot make that assumption and must re-read the value for each and every access.
-Note that volatile is not something to throw about indiscriminately.
+If C code repeatedly reads from*pb_datawith no intervening write to the location, the compiler could make the assumption that the value will not change and cache the value of the first read and re-use it later.
+If type is qualified asvolatile, the compiler cannot make that assumption and must re-read the value for each and every access.
+Note thatvolatileis not something to throw about indiscriminately.
 Apply it thoughtfully and intentionally to those specific addresses that need to be treated in this special manner.
-Extraneous use of volatile can be misleading and will reduce performance as it disallows the compiler from making optimizations.
-Review the recommended readings on volatile from C Pointers lecture on the Schedule page.
+Extraneous use ofvolatilecan be misleading and will reduce performance as it disallows the compiler from making optimizations.
+Review the recommended readings on volatile from the C Pointers lecture.

 2. Implement and test timer module

-To implement the clock, we'll need to determine the passage of time.
-The RISC-V specification requires a machine counter mtime that tracks a tick count incremented with constant frequency (see documentation in Section 3.1.10 of the Risc-V spec).
+The clock application needs to determine the passage of time.
+The RISC-V specification requires a machine counter mtime that tracks a tick count incremented with constant frequency (see documentation in Section 3.1.10 of the RISC-V spec).
 On the Mango Pi, mtime is a 64-bit tick counter that is initialized to zero on reset and is continuously incremented at a rate of 24Mhz (i.e. each tick is 1/24 microsecond).
 This mtime register is not exposed as a memory-mapped address, instead access is provided using a CSR ("Control and Status Registers").
-The CSRs are documented in Section 2 of the Risc-V spec).
+The CSRs are documented in Section 2 of the RISC-V spec).
 CSRs are accessed using special assembly instructions.
 To read a CSR, the instruction is csrr (CSR read). csrr rd,which will copy the value of CSR which into the destination register rd.
 CSRs can be identified either by name mnemonic or CSR number.
-In this case, either time or 0xC01 refers to the read-only CSR that mirrors the mtime machine register.
+In this case, either time or 0xC01 refers to the read-only CSR that corresponds to the mtime machine register.

 Read the header file timer.h to view the function declarations and documentation for the timer module.
 The module implementation is split over two files: timer.c for the C code and timer_asm.s for assembly code.
 You have only one task for the timer module which is to implement the function timer_get_ticks in timer_asm.s to access the current tick count.
 This function must be implemented in assembly, as CSR can only be accessed using special instructions.